Documentation menu

 Same machine — SwooleBroker

 SwooleBroker uses OpenSwoole's built-in inter-worker pipes and shared memory (OpenSwoole\Table).
-No external infrastructure required:
+No external infrastructure required, and cross-worker broadcasts (Scope::GLOBAL, Scope::ROUTE) work automatically:

 use Mbolli\PhpVia\Broker\SwooleBroker;